 Amount: Up to $10,000 per year

-Application deadline: Applications accepted on a rolling basis until all funding is obligated
+Application deadline: Applications are accepted on a rolling basis until all funding is obligated

 OEDIT division: Global Business Development